 VAT in Germany

 VAT in Germany is called Umsatzsteuer (USt), though many people still use its old name, Mehrwertsteuer (MwSt).
-Businesses pay USt at a rate of 19%.
-However, if you provide services such as translating, journalism, supplying food, or making artwork, you can pay 7%.

-Corporate tax year in Germany
+Corporate tax years in Germany

 The German tax year is the same as the calendar year.
 Taxpayers can choose a different financial year once they have registered the business in the Commercial Register (Handelsregister).

-Companies must pay tax on the profit in the calendar year when its’ financial year ends.
+Companies must pay tax on the profit in the calendar year when its financial year ends.

 As a result, this means the tax filing obligation is usually delayed by several months.

-How to file your corporate tax return in Germany
+How to file your corporate tax return?

 Individuals, employers, entrepreneurs, and associations can use ELSTER (in German) to register, make tax declarations, and pay taxes online.